microsoft/aerial_wildlife_detection/doc/install_overview.md

 If you wish to install AIDE in a self-contained environment instead of the host operating system, you can do so with Docker:

 1. Download and install [Docker](https://docs.docker.com/engine/install) as well as [Docker Compose](https://docs.docker.com/compose/install)
-2. If you want to use a GPU (and only then), you have to install the NVIDIA container toolkit:
+2. If you want to use a GPU, you have to install the NVIDIA container toolkit:
 ```bash
     distribution=$(. /etc/os-release;echo $ID$VERSION_ID)
     curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | sudo apt-key add -